lsaint/python-docx-oss/docs/user/hdrftr.rst

 The required tab-stops for a center and right-aligned "zone" are part of the ``Header`` and ``Footer`` styles in Word.
-If you're using a custom template rather than the `python-docx` default, it probably makes sense to define that style in your template.
+If you're using a custom template rather than the `python-docx-oss` default, it probably makes sense to define that style in your template.

 Inserted tab characters (``"\t"``) are used to separate left, center, and right-aligned header content::